mkonicek/coding-time/content/blog/wordle/index.md

 ### The basics - find possible words

 I started by downloading a list of about 4000 words of length 5 and saved them to a file called `words.txt`.
+Only later on I realized I could get the list of words from the website's source code.

-Then I set off to build the basic outline of the program.
+I set off to build the basic outline of the program.
 Here is an example run of the program:

 ```sh
 $ python3 wordle.py